-The term cogeneration identifies the combined production of electricity and thermal energy starting from a single source, whether fossil fuel or renewable, implemented in a single integrated system.
+The term cogeneration identifies the combined production of electricity and thermal energy from a single source (whether fossil fuel or renewable) implemented in a single integrated system.
 This is done in specially-designed thermoelectric power plants, which recover heat from the flue gas produced by an engine powered by any fuel: thus, obtaining a significant energy savings (about 40%) compared to separate electricity and thermal energy production.

 Thanks to their connection with district heating networks, Hera Group’s cogeneration plants help improve the air quality of the towns where they are located: thanks to them many boilers have been replaced with modern, efficient systems to heat and supply hot water to buildings.
 With district heating, systems are monitored continuously, both in terms of combustion processes and atmospheric emissions.

-Hera Spa operates 12 cogeneration plants for an overall nominal electric capacity of 107.80 MW which in 2017 produced 198,635 MWh of thermal energy for district heating in all areas, up 5.1% compared to 2016.
+Hera S.p.A. – District Heating Department operates 10 cogeneration plants, of which 3 are trigeneration plants, for an overall nominal electric capacity of 27.15 MW which in 2018 produced 201,138 MWh of thermal energy for district heating in all our service areas.